UPDATE: SINCE THIS ARTICLE, I’VE ALSO WRITTEN THIS UPDATE. SO YOU MAY LIKE TO READ BOTH.

 The purpose of Plan-S is to move away from subscription (hybrid) journals.
 Articles in these journals are locked behind paywalls, so research cannot be accessed by the wider world who may benefit from it.
 To make matters worse, universities like us pay twice; we pay the subscription fee to access articles, but if we want specific articles to be immediately (gold) OA then we also pay an article processing charges (APC).

 The other purpose of Plan-S is to get rid of embargos.
-Many published insist that research can’t be made OA until an embargo (e.g. 12 months) has ended.
+Many publishers impose embargos, which means that research can’t be made OA until the embargo (e.g. 12 months) has ended.
 Given the fast pace that research develops, embargos can unnecessarily restrict progress.

 Unsurprisingly as it affects their profits, publishers have been unwilling to address these problems in the past.
 So Plan-S essentially aims to force publishers to address them.
 In doing so, Plan-S demonstrates the major funders’ increasingly strong commitment to OA.